microsoft/vscode-docs/blogs/2023/05/xx/vscode-wasm-wasi.md

 ## How does it work?

 WebAssembly virtual machines don't come with with a SDK (like for example Java or .NET).
 So out of the box WebAssembly code can't print to a console or read the content of a file.
-What the WebAssembly specification defines is how the code can call functions inside the host running the virtual machine.
+What the WebAssembly specification defines is how WebAssembly code can call functions in the host running the virtual machine.
 In the case of VS Code for the web the host is the browser.
 The virtual machine can therefore call JavaScript functions that execute in the browser.

 The Python team provides WebAssembly binaries of their interpreter in two flavors: one compiled with [emscripten](https://emscripten.org/index.html) and the other compiled with the [WASI-SDK](https://github.com/WebAssembly/wasi-sdk).
 Although they both create WebAssembly code they have quite different characteristics in regards to the JavaScript functions they provide as a host implementation:

 - *emscripten*: has a special focus on the Web platform and [Node.js](https://nodejs.org/en).
 In addition to generating WASM code it also generates JavaScript code that acts as a host to execute the WASM code in either the browser or Node.js environment.
-The JavaScript code for example provides function to print the content of a C `printf` statement to the browser's console.
+The JavaScript code for example provides a function to print the content of a C `printf` statement to the browser's console.
 - *WASI-SDK*: compiles C/C++ code to WASM and assumes a host implementation that conforms to the [WASI](https://wasi.dev/) [specification](https://github.com/WebAssembly/WASI).
 WASI stands for WebAssembly System Interface.
 It defines several operating-system-like features, including files and file systems, sockets, clocks, and random numbers.
-[Wasmtime](https://github.com/bytecodealliance/wasmtime) is for example a runtime that provides a WASI host implementation and therefore supports executing WebAssembly code compiled to WASM-WASI on a standard operation system.
-A
+Compiling C/C++ code with the WASI-SDK will only generate WebAssembly code but will not generate any JavaScript functions.
+The JavaScript functions necessary to for example print the content of a C `printf` statement must be provided by the host.
+[Wasmtime](https://github.com/bytecodealliance/wasmtime) is for example a runtime that provides a WASI host implementation that wires WASI to operating system calls.

 For VS Code we decided to support WASI.
 Although our primary focus is to execute WASM code in the browser, we are not actually running it in a pure browser environment.
 We have to run WebAssemblies in VS Code's extension host worker since this is the standard way how VS Code is extended.
 The extension host worker provides, beside the browser's worker API, the whole [VS Code Extension API](https://code.visualstudio.com/api).
-So instead of wiring a `read` call in a C/C++ program to the browser's fetch API we actually want to wire it to VS Code's [file system](https://insiders.vscode.dev/github/microsoft/vscode/blob/main/src/vscode-dts/vscode.d.ts#L8378) API.
+So instead of wiring a `printf` call in a C/C++ program to the browser's console we actually want to wire it to VS Code's [Terminal](https://insiders.vscode.dev/github.com/microsoft/vscode/blob/main/src/vscode-dts/vscode.d.ts#L6704) API.
 Doing this in WASI was easier for us than in emscripten.

 Our current implementation of VS Code's WASI host is based on the [WASI snapshot preview1](https://github.com/WebAssembly/WASI/blob/main/legacy/preview1/docs.md).
 So all implementation details described in this blog post refer to that version.

-## How can I try it?
+## How can I ran my own WebAssembly Code?

-Before digging deeper into technical details, the blog post outlines how to compile your own little C program to `wasm32-wasi` and execute it inside VS Code's extension host.
+After we had Python running in VS Code for the Web we quickly realized that the approach we took allows to execute any code that can be compiled to WASI.
+We therefore demonstrate how to compile your own little C program to WASI using the WASI-SDK and execute it inside VS Code's extension host.
 The example assumes that the reader is familiar with [VS Code's Extension API](https://code.visualstudio.com/api) and knows how to write an extension for [VS Code for the Web](https://code.visualstudio.com/api/extension-guides/web-extensions).

 The C program we run is a simple "Hello World" program that looks like this: